Mormonism and slavery: In San Bernardino (1851–1856)

 In 1851, a company of 437 Mormons under direction of Amasa M. Lyman and Charles C. Rich of the Quorum of the Twelve Apostles settled at what is now San Bernardino, California.
-This first company took 26 slaves, and more slaves were brought over as San Bernardino continued to grow.
-Since California was a free state, the slaves should have been freed when they entered.
-However, slavery was openly tolerated in San Bernardino.
-Many slaves wanted to be free, but were still under the control of their masters and ignorant of the laws and their rights.
-Judge Benjamin Hayes freed 14 slaves who had belonged to Robert Smith.
-Other slaves were freed by their masters.
+This first company took 26 enslaved people, and more were brought over as San Bernardino continued to grow.
+Since California did not allow enslavement, enslaved people should have been freed when they entered.
+However, enslaving people was openly tolerated in San Bernardino.
+Many if not all enslaved persons wanted to be free, but were still under the control of their enslavers, without resources, and ignorant of the laws and their rights.
+Judge Benjamin Hayes freed 14 people enslaved by Robert Smith.
+Other enslavers let their captives go.